build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 }')
 ```

 The above command will store the policy’s ARN in a variable for later use.
-To validate you successfully created the policy, run the following command to output the variable.
+To validate you successfully created the policy, run the following command to output the variable:

 ```bash
 echo $POLICY_ARN